Pensions

 If any of your personal details are incorrect

 It’s really important you check your ABS to make sure everything is right and inform us immediately if it’s not.
-If you need to update any of your personal details, you can do most things through your My Pension Online account.
-The ABS is based on your details at 31 March.
+If you need to update any of your personal details, you can do most things through your My Pension Online account, otherwise you can use the change of details form .
+The ABS is based on your details at 10 April 2023.
 If you’ve had changes since then, they may not be shown on your ABS.

 If you think your membership or pay information is incorrect